Why I recommend WordPress to most businesses

 Much of that success comes from the large community that has grown around WordPress.
 As both free and open-source software, WordPress has not only attracted an active open-source community of contributors who write code, fix bugs, debate decisions, and help with development but also a massive range of premium services built to cater to the community.
 This ecosystem is why WordPress is still one of the best content management systems available today.

-The reason I love using WordPress for business websites is simple: onboarding non-technical users to manage website content is easy.
+The reason I use WordPress as a CMS for business websites is simple: many editors already know how to use it.
+Onboarding non-technical users to manage website content is easy.
 I can have someone who has never used WordPress logged in and writing blog posts, managing e-commerce, and making edits to site content in minutes.

-The value of that user experience cannot be overstated.
+The value of those user experiences cannot be overstated.

-Let’s reframe it now from a business perspective.
-Would you rather invest in a platform that is cumbersome and expensive to onboard or one that you can train anyone in your organization to use?
+Let’s reframe it another way.
+As a business owner, would you rather invest in a platform that is expensive to use or one your team understands and makes your business more profitable?